zozee9/moving-beauties/stams_fluid_simulation/README.md

-#User Controls for Fluid Simulations:
+# User Controls for Fluid Simulations:
+## All simulations
 - right click to add a source of fluid
-- left click to move velocity field (like adding wind!)
 - 'p' pauses/unpauses the simulation

+## 2D Simulations
+- left click to move velocity field (think of this as manipulating wind!)
 - [SPACE] switches between displaying the densities (default) and velocity fields
-- In 2D simulations, there are sliders that can be moved with the mouse
+- Sliders can be controlled with the mouse

 ## 3D Simulations
 *3D simulation is not complete - velocity fields are not in the code and density is represented using colors.
 Higher density is green, lower density is blue.
 Density below threshold (defaulted at 40%) is black.*